 Why Compression Therapy is Important

-When it comes to Lymphedema management, Compression Therapy is an absolute must, because...
+When it comes to Lymphedema management, Compression Therapy (i.e. the use of compression bandages or garments) is an absolute must, because...

 You see, although the swelling caused by Lymphedema may be reduced to (near) normal size during treatment, the damage it done to the lymphatic system due to the accumulation of excess fluid is permanent, and the skin elasticity in the affected tissues may never return to normal levels.
 This loss in elasticity results in an inability to provide sufficient resistance or tissue pressure to prevent the build-up more fluid in the tissues, making the application of external compression to provide support that increases tissue pressure necessary.